Banner Image

 Many YMCA supporters choose to leave us a ‘residuary gift’, which is a share of what remains of their estate once their other wishes have been carried out.

-Including a charity like a YMCA in your Will may reduce the tax burden on your beneficiaries, as gifts to registered charities are usually tax-exempt.
-You can find more details of this in our free will guide, but these rules change frequently, so discuss them with your solicitor or will writer.
+Including a charity like a YMCA in your Will may reduce the tax burden for other beneficiaries, because gifts to registered charities are usually tax-exempt.
+You can find more details of this in our free will guide.
+For up to date advice do discuss the tax implications of your Will with your solicitor or will writer.